itaymigdal/some-scripts/README.md

 	+ probe port 80 using single SYN packet
 	+ if port is open - send HTTP OPTIONS request to see available methods
 	+ if PUT method in response - try to put /index.txt (empty file)
-	+ if PUTed successfuly - print server :)
+	+ if PUTed successfully - print server :)

 ### Inject_DLL.py